 Literally translated as the “Snowy Peaks Mountain”, Mt.
 Seoraksan in the northeast of Seoul is one of Korea’s most iconic mountains.
-After the Hallasan in Jeju and Jirisan in the south, Seoraksan is the third-highest mountain in the country, with its highest peak, the Daecheong-bong (대청봉), reaches a height of 1,708 metres.
-The mountain is famous for its spectacular views, clear mountain streams, as well as a variety of hiking trails, which run through cliffs, waterfalls and lots of natural beauty.
+After the Hallasan in Jeju and Jirisan in the south, Seoraksan is the third-highest mountain in the country, with its highest peak, the Daecheong-bong (대청봉), reaches a height of 1,708 meters.
+The mountain is famous for its spectacular views, clear mountain streams, as well as a variety of hiking trails, which run through cliffs, waterfalls, and lots of natural beauty.

 The temple’s pièce de résistance is the Great Unification Buddha, a masterful statue of Buddha sitting serenely on a lotus blossom.
-Completed in 1997, the statue is 19 metres tall and made of 108 tons of gilt-bronze.
+Completed in 1997, the statue is 19 meters tall and made of 108 tons of gilt-bronze.
 As the name implies, this statue represents the crucial wish of the Korean people for the reunification of a divided country.

-With the mountain changing in colour according to each season, a visit to Mt.
+With the mountain changing in color according to each season, a visit to Mt.
 Seoraksan guarantees a stunning landscape any time of the year.
 During spring, the mountains are awakened with thousands of flora and fauna, while in winter it’s transformed into a scenic snow-covered landscape; just like the name of the mountain.

 - From Seoul, take the bus to Sokcho, which departs frequently from both Seoul Express Bus Terminal and East Seoul Bus Terminal.
-The trip takes about 2 hours 30 minutes.
+The trip takes about 2 hours and 30 minutes.
 From Sokcho Express Bus Terminal, take the bus 7 or 7-1 to Seoraksan National Park.
 The bus station is located on the opposite side of the main street.

 - Bus tickets can be bought online or at the ticket booth.
 However, you can only buy the ticket online by using a Korean bank card.
 The bus is actually a limo coach with large and comfortable seats.

-- There are several hiking trails to choose from, depends on your fitness level and time budget.
+- There are several hiking trails to choose from, depending on your fitness level and time budget.
 Please note that the park is closed at 18:00, and opened again at 6:00 on the next day.

 - There is a cable car inside the Seoraksan National Park, which will bring you to the Gwongeumseong Fortress.
 From there, you can have a bird-eye view of the entire area.
 On a clear day, you can even see the beach of Sokcho.
 The hike takes only 5 minutes, but the waiting time might take much longer; especially during peak season and on weekends.
 The tickets cannot be booked in advance and are sold based on the “first come, first served” principle.

 - Kensington Hotel Seorak is the closest accommodation to the famous vacation area.
-With mahogany interior and royal emblems, the hotel surely evokes the graceful atmosphere of a British royal residence.
+With a mahogany interior and royal emblems, the hotel surely evokes the graceful atmosphere of a British royal residence.